-After looking through my recipe files on the computer, I didn't find anything that sounded exciting, so I picked up a folder of loose recipes on my desk - those that I tear from magazines, the newspaper, etc., and throw in a folder and usually never see again.(I'm hoping to get those scanned and saved over the winter.)
-There, near the top of the pile - was the perfect recipe, a page torn from a House Beautiful magazine with a Barefoot Contessa recipe for Onion & Fennel soup Gratin.
+Cold, cloudy, rainy = good day to make soup!
+Yesterday was one of those days here.
+I picked up a folder of loose recipes on my desk - those that I tear from magazines, the newspaper, etc., and throw in a folder and usually never see again.(I'm hoping to get those scanned and saved over the winter.).
+There, near the top of the pile - was the perfect recipe, a page torn from a House Beautiful magazine with a Barefoot Contessa recipe for Onion and Fennel Soup Gratin.
 Luckily, I had a fennel bulb in the frig that I had bought for something else last weekend and never used.
 I had onions, a carton of beef stock in the pantry, Swiss cheese and French bread in the freezer so I was ready!

 What a wonderful recipe!
 I have to say it was the best onion soup I have ever made!
 The fennel was mild and barely noticeable but gave a wonderful flavor to the soup.
 The sherry, brandy and wine gave it a richness of taste that was gourmet restaurant quality.
 Nothing like a little candle glow and a glass of wine to warm the soul too as darkness settled in :)

 If you need some soup to warm your heart and soul, please give this one a try.
 I think you'll like it!I was only able to make a half recipe due to the limited amount of fennel and onions I had so my recipe reflects one-half of the original recipe.
 It was just right for the hubby and myself.